UTEX LB 987

 Preparation of Living Algal Strains For Orders

-For liquid cultures, approximately 15 mL aliquots of the stock strain maintained as a liquid culture are transferred to screw-cap tubes on the day of shipment.
+Approximately 15 mL aliquots of the stock maintained as a liquid culture are transferred to screwcap tubes.
+Quality control (QC) checks are then completed via microscopy.

 Related Items